 He now serves as Chief Executive Officer of The 500 Club and is a member of the WA branch of the Olympic Games and Commonwealth Games fundraising committee.

-Paul Steel is Acting Assistant Commissioner of WA Police, responsible for the Police Intelligence portfolio.
+Paul Steel APM is Assistant Commissioner of WA Police, responsible for the Police Intelligence portfolio.